undefinedpatient/smath/README.md

 > - from_mat4() / to_mat4()
 > - conjugate

-For coordinate system relevant computation (projection matrix), they are all based on `right-handed y-up` system.
+For coordinate system relevant computation (projection matrix), they are all based on `right-handed y-up` system, assuming camera is looking at the direction -z.